nss-day-cohort-43/Capstone-Time-Getting-Started/Example.md

 * ERD - also include with your README.md
 * Wireframes - photo or links.
 Also include with your README.md
 * Link to Repo with tickets
 * Plan/outline the components your project will need showing the data relationship (props and state).
-This may be included with your wireframes.
-Add to your README.md.
+This may be included with your wireframes and added to your README.md.

 ## Research Planning Links or Documents
 Start on it before one-on-one but doesn’t have to be fully fleshed out